This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 This recipe can be made with leftover chicken instead of turkey if that's what you have on hand!
 Both are equally delicious.

-You can also use rotisserie chicken as a great shortcut ingredient.
+Rotisserie chicken is a great shortcut ingredient.

 - Bring to a boil once again and then reduce to a low boil.
-Cover and cook for another 15-20 minutes.
+Cover and cook for another 15 minutes.

 How To Thicken Stew